-See where traffic is coming from with the geographical location report
+See where traffic is coming from with the geographic report

 See where your traffic is coming from so you can validate whether your location targeting strategy is successful and identify opportunities to improve.
 The geographical location report is available on both the reports page and Dimensions tab.

 to find out how your ads are doing in different locations, which can help you decide where to focus more of your advertising efforts.

 Two columns in this report give you the details about the geographic location:

 Most specific location: Shows the most specific location that was used for targeting, giving you a more detailed view of where your ads are being displayed.

 Based on system and data limitations, Bing Ads can't always receive the most granular location.
 For example, you might see United States in this column.

 How to read the report

 Let’s say you sell products only in Seattle, and you’re using the default targeting option

 for your campaign (“People in, searching for, or showing interest in your targeted location”).
-You open the new Geo Location report, and see
+You open the Geographic report, and see

 that 100 ad clicks have a “Physical location” location type and 80 ad clicks have a “Location of interest” location type.

-Based on this data, you conclude that along with many local searchers (searching their "physical location"), a significant number of people are searching for your business outside of Seattle, and follow up by expanding
+Based on this data, you conclude that along with many local searchers (searching their "physical location"), a significant number of people are searching for a business like yours in Seattle (the "location of interest").
+So, you expand

 your location targeting to a larger radius, potentially to other cities in the region, to reach out to potentially more interested people.

 Along with clicks, you can compare the estimated impressions, impression rate (%), click-through-rate (%), conversions, and conversions rate (%)

 to get a better idea on how your ad is performing in each location.

 Create a Geographic report on the Reports page

 Select the unit of time (Show (unit of time)), Date range, and the download Format you want.

 Optionally, you can do one or more of the following: